sibis/kiliki/notes.md

 REPL
 The `Read Eval Print Loop` is the interactive mode which is common for the interpreted languages like python & javascript is also implemented in kiliki too.
 The source code for the REPL can be found inside, repl/repl.go

+You can try out the repl directly on your terminal by running, `go run main.go` from parent directory.
+It will allow the interactive mode to play around.
+Any statement that gets passed to it will be printed as token in the terminal.